acktan/bcg_strat/README.md

 python main.py
 ```

-You should be at the source of the repository structure (ie. natives_deephedging) when running the command.
+You should be at the source of the repository structure (ie. bcg_strat) when running the command.

 ## 🗂 Repository structure